Fa2bio/GTech-Website/README.md

 ## <a name="installation"></a>Installation

 - Clone the repository for your device;
-- Navigate to ...\GTech-Website\GTech and open the home.html to access the home page of the website.
+- Navigate to ...\GTech-Website\GTech and open the home.html to access the home page.

 ## <a name="preview"></a>Preview
 ![3](https://user-images.githubusercontent.com/41877566/211178359-d4123a52-cec1-474c-85c4-1a61d8cf66f8.jpeg)